UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 The second-floor bathroom was tidy and bigger than the one downstairs.
 The guest bedroom with its twin bed against the far wall was neat.
 There was a closet to the right of the doorway, a small night table next to the bed, and dresser and chair by the window.
 I’d move my clothes in later.

 I needed a good look at the attic, so I jerked open the attic door from the hall and flipped the switch at the bottom of the stairs.
-The light turned on, Sandy eventually changed the bulb.
-I followed the narrow wooden steps up.
-A large Silver Mag Flashlight stood on its head next to the railing at the top.
+The light turned on.
+Sandy eventually changed the bulb.
+I followed the narrow wooden steps up saw a large silver Mag Flashlight standing on its head next to the railing at the top.
+Sandy probably left it there after changing the bulb.

-The only window in the entire room was round with a cross in its center sectioning off four planes of glass.
+The only window in the entire room was circular with a cross frame in its center sectioning off four planes of glass.
 It was on the front wall which gave a view of the front yard, the driveway, and Arkham Road.
 To the left of the circular window in the far corner, sat a large wooden trunk.
-I went to it, bent down to open it, but it was locked shut.
+I went to it, bent down to open it, but it was locked shut with a padlock.
 Did the police even bother with this?

 To the right of the window on the wall adjacent to it was a closed door.
 I opened it.
 The fairly large closet was empty except for a naked, armless upper torso of a female mannequin that sat on the floor.
 She had pink plastic skin, her bald head was turned to the left, and she stared into space.

-The temperature dropped.
-The dusty attic suddenly became cold, a draft maybe.
-I shut the closet door, leaving the mannequin shrouded in darkness, then headed downstairs to turn in for the night.
+The temperature dropped and the dusty attic suddenly became cold, a draft maybe.
+I shut the closet door, leaving the mannequin shrouded in darkness, then headed downstairs to turn in early for the night.
 I turned off the attic light when I reached the bottom of the steps and shut the attic door.

-Hours later I lay in the guest room bed, unable to sleep, staring at the ceiling in the dark.
+An hour later I lay in the guest room bed, unable to sleep, staring at the ceiling in the dark.
 The house was foreign and still took some getting used to.
-Sleep finally took me over, but I was awakened by a sound in the middle of the night.
+Sleep finally took me over, but I was awakened by a sound.
 A heavy creak came from the ceiling above.
 Like the one I heard when Sandy showed me the house.
 Another creak followed the first.
 Someone was walking in the attic.

 I sprang from the bed and grabbed my sidearm, which I kept in the dresser drawer.
 I ran into the hall, pulled open the attic door, and turned on the light switch before running up.
 As I stood at the top of the stairs facing the large attic, everything seemed fine, but only for a second.